FRANK SINATRA HAS A FEVER

 If he didn’t die tonight.

-He was feeling sleepy, though and Ella's voice was cosy as hell as he began to feel the seduction of total oblivion irresistible.
+He was feeling sleepy, though, and Ella’s voice was cosy as hell as he began to feel the seduction of total oblivion become irresistible.

-And then, as if Ella wasn't enough, he heard his own voice playing on the radio as though the universe was controlling the soundtrack to his suicide.
+And then, as if Ella wasn’t enough, he heard his own voice playing on the radio, as though the universe were controlling the soundtrack to his suicide.

-And of all the records, it was the most painful, the one he knew was his musical suicide note at Columbia when that cunt Mitch Miller had him doing novelty songs.
+Of all the records, it was the most painful—the one he knew was his musical suicide note at Columbia, when that cunt Mitch Miller had him doing novelty songs.

-How ironic that the radio would play it now, just when he was about to throw in the towel after Ava had broken his heart and with it his only reason to live.
+How ironic that the radio would play it now, just as he was about to throw in the towel—after Ava had broken his heart and, with it, his only reason to live.

 I’m sentimental